Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 Keep on tracking

-Retaining your existing customers is a great way to maximize revenue at the same time as saving on acquisition costs.
+Retaining your returning customers is a great way to maximize revenue at the same time as saving on acquisition costs.
 But you do need to track your results on a regular basis to keep on top of this, and get a clear picture of just how well your SaaS business is performing.
 And guess what?
 Knowing (and understanding) your key customer retention metrics is a massive leap forward towards achieving this goal.

 You’ve got the metrics, now take the next step – check out our guide to building a SaaS retention strategy for your business.